 Conclusion

 Jeeping the White Rim Road was a blast.
 I can’t begin to say how carefree we felt!
 Just a couple of free spirits with out a care in the world, plus we saw very few other people!
 Great social distancing!!!
+If you are interested in a similar White Rim Road Jeep Tour but don’t want to drive you can check Viator Tour out by clicking here.

 Planning